You feel empty inside…

 There are bags under your eyes from lack of sleep or rest…

 You probably know all these symptoms, my dear INTJs, and they are probably something of a mystery to you.
 How is it that you can control other feelings and emotions, but not this?
-INTJ depression is somehow stronger; bigger; and it’s buried deep inside where your rational, conscious mind cannot reach it and fix it.
+INTJ depression is somehow stronger and bigger; and it’s buried deep inside where your rational, conscious mind cannot reach it and fix it.

 What are the main causes of INTJ depression?